EU says U.S. tariffs linked to Airbus would be counterproductive

-The World Trade Organization has granted the United States the right to target $7.5 billion per year of EU imports over illegal subsidies paid to Airbus.
-In a parallel case, the European Union has also requested the right to take measures over subsidies to Boeing, with a WTO decision due next year.
+The World Trade Organization has granted the United States the right to target $7.5 billion per year of EU imports over illegal subsidies paid to Airbus (AIR.PA).
+In a parallel case, the European Union has also requested the right to take measures over subsidies to Boeing (BA.N), with a WTO decision due next year.

 The Commission, which oversees trade policy in the 28-nation EU, said that the mutual imposition of countermeasures would only inflict harm on businesses and people on both sides of the Atlantic.
 It said the two sides should reach a fair settlement.

-“But if the U.S. decides to impose WTO authorised countermeasures, it will be pushing the EU into a situation where we will have no other option than do the same,” the Commission said in a statement.
-(Reporting by Philip Blenkinsop)
+“But if the U.S. decides to impose WTO authorized countermeasures, it will be pushing the EU into a situation where we will have no other option than do the same,” the Commission said in a statement.